kevinboone/jgemini/README.md

 might be perfectly satisfactory clients for Linux too -- I just couldn't find one.

-_There is no TLS certificate check_.
+There is _no_ TLS certificate check.
 JGemini uses encrypted TLS communication because Gemini demands this.
 However, my experience is that most Gemini servers do not issue recognized certificates.
 So, rather than prompting the user to confirm every site, JGemini